The Only 3 Day Siem Reap Itinerary You'll Ever Need

 Despite being one of the smallest towns in Cambodia, Siem Reap is probably the most expensive place in the country.
 Be prepared to spend quite a bit of money.
 However, I can guarantee that you won't regret it, and even then, Cambodia is still one of the cheapest Asian countries to visit.

-Organizing a last minute visit to Siem Reap?
+Planning a last minute trip to Siem Reap?

 Top Accommodation in Siem Reap